-- The employer must deduct employees' tax from items 5 and 6 as they are not exempt from tax and the value of these two items must reflect under code 3713; - All other items (except for items 5 and 6) are exempt from the deduction of employees' tax and their total value must reflect under code 3714.
+The employer must deduct employees' tax from items 5 and 6 as they are not exempt from tax and the value of these two items must be reflected under code 3713;

+All other items (except for items 5 and 6) are exempt from the deduction of employees' tax and their total value must be reflected under code 3714.

-17.3 SHARE SCHEMES
+16.3 SHARE SCHEMES

-Reference to the Act Section 10(1)(nE)

-- An amount (including any taxable benefits) received by or accrued to an employee under a share incentive scheme operated for the benefit of employees which was derived upon: - Cancellation of a transaction under which the employee purchased the shares under the scheme; - Repurchase by the employee at a price not exceeding the selling price to him/her of the shares under the scheme. - Is exempt from tax if the employee does not receive or become entitled to receive any compensation or a consideration other than the repayment of any portion of the purchase price actually paid by him. - This section in effect, exempts from tax the benefit that is commonly called the stop loss benefit that can accrue in terms of share incentive schemes.

-Employees' tax must not be deducted from the exempted amount
+Reference to the Act Section 10(1)(nE) Meaning An amount (including any taxable benefits) received by or accrued to an employee under a share incentive scheme operated for the benefit of employees which was derived upon: Cancellation of a transaction under which the employee purchased the shares under the scheme; Repurchase by the employee at a price not exceeding the selling price to him/her of the shares under the scheme.
+Is exempt from tax if the employee does not receive or become entitled to receive any compensation or a consideration other than the repayment of any portion of the purchase price actually paid by him.
+This section in effect, exempts from tax the benefit that is commonly called the stop loss benefit that can accrue in terms of share incentive schemes.
+Employees' tax Employees' tax must not be deducted from the exempted amount Reflect under code 3714.
+IRP5/IT3(a) details